 If you are looking for the best bars in Hanoi, Vietnam.
 I got them here for you!
-This list comes from my experience of backpacking Hanoi as well as living in Hanoi as an ex-pat for 5 months.
-Just writing about it brings back so many memories for me and every time I am back I check out a new bar too.
+This list comes from my experience of backpacking Hanoi as well as living in Hanoi as an ex-pat for 6 months.
+Just writing about it brings back so many memories and every time when I am back I check out a new bar too.
 So, you have the list of best of the best bars in Hanoi right here.

 To make your search easier, I have included the direct google map location for each bar.
 Just share this blog post and click on the ‘Name of the Bar’ you want to visit.